swiftlang/swift-evolution/proposals/0305-swiftpm-binary-target-improvements.md

 ## Alternatives considered

-One alternative would be to not extend binary targets and to instead require any executables required by plugins to be installed on the host before building the package.
+One alternative would be to not extend binary targets and to instead require any executables that are needed by plugins to be installed on the host before building the package.
 However, one of the goals of packages are to be self-describing, and for SwiftPM to be able to fetch any dependencies as needed.
 This should include binary executables.

 ## References